jkinfeng/datetime-helper/README.md

 JavaScript uses milliseconds as the unit of measurement, whereas Unix Time is in seconds.<br>
 getTime() always uses UTC for time representation.<br>
 For example, a client browser in one timezone,<br>
-getTime() will be the same as a client browser in any other timezone.
+getTime() will be the same as a client browser in any other timezone.<br>
+So use the dateObj.getUnixTimeSec() uniform standard in seconds<br>
+save the time(integer number) to database or any storage<br>
+You don't need to think about timezone

 ## Installation